IONA 2

 Williams House News

-Last weekend, Kiara Evans, took out Gold in the Taekwando (Poomse) competition in Perth.
+Last weekend, Kiara E, took out Gold in the Taekwando (Poomse) competition in Perth.

 She won gold for senior individual 18-30 Years division.
 Gold for the Senior Teams division and was awarded a trophy for best senior 18-30 female athlete.